We’re still preparing kids for a world that doesn’t exist.

 “The glow keeps calling.
 So does the world they were made for.”

-A poetic and piercing reminder of what childhood is meant to be: full of presence, play, wonder, and becoming — and of what truly helps them grow, imagine, and simply be a kid.
+A piercing, poetic reminder of what childhood was meant to be: full of presence, play, wonder, risk, and becoming — and of what truly helps them grow, imagine, and stay human.

-Simple.
-Beautiful.
-True.
-A story for anyone who still believes childhood deserves more than just a screen.
+For anyone who still believes childhood deserves more than a glowing screen.

 The Pull of the Program